Capital punishment in North Dakota: History

 No federal executions have ever taken place in North Dakota.
-On February 8, 2007, Alfonso Rodriguez, Jr. was sentenced to death for the kidnapping and murder of Dru Sjodin and is now the only person on federal death row for a crime committed in North Dakota.
+On February 8, 2007, Alfonso Rodriguez, Jr. was sentenced to death for the kidnapping and murder of Dru Sjodin and was formerly the only person on federal death row for a crime committed in North Dakota.
 Because Rodriguez took Sjodin's corpse across state lines, he was eligible for federal prosecution, and therefore for the death penalty.
 U.S. District Judge Ralph R. Erickson arranged that Rodriguez would be executed according to South Dakota rules.
 Rodriguez was the first person in North Dakota to receive a death sentence in over a century.

+Following the lynching of Charles Bannon in 1931, State Senator James P. Cain introduced a bill to reinstate capital punishment for murder in North Dakota.
+Supporters of the bill argued that the lynching would not have occurred if Bannon could have faced a death sentence.
+The North Dakota Senate rejected the bill in a 28-21 vote.